ASSESSMENT & REVALUATION

 Why is Revaluation Needed?

 It has been five years since the last complete revaluation of all real estate.
 Meanwhile, a constantly changing local real estate market has caused inequities to develop not only in general but by neighborhood and/or individually.
-Some properties increase at a faster rate than others.
+Some properties decrease or increase at a faster rate than others.
 The solution of this problem is to reappraise all real estate based upon current market values.

 What Kind of Inequities Exist Now?